Any supreme court, circuit court, or municipal judge, or any court commissioner may perform civil wedding ceremonies in

 Wedding Officiants (including officiants that are ordained online), you do not need to register with this office in order to perform ceremonies here in Dane County.
 Please provide the couple with your name, address, phone number, and e-mail address, so that they can give us this information at the time of application.

 Arrangement for the wedding must be set PRIOR to applying for a marriage license.
-(Legally a ceremony consists of five (5) people - the couple, the officiant and a witness for the bride and groom.).
+(Legally a ceremony consists of five (5) people - the couple, the officiant and 2 witnesses for the bride and groom.).
 When you apply, you will need to provide the date and location of the ceremony (the county and city, town or village the ceremony will take place in), as well as the officiant's name, address and phone number.

 Applications must be made at least six full calendar days before the license may be issued, but not more than 30 days prior to the wedding.
 The license must then be used within the next 30 days.
 A waiver of the waiting period may be granted for an additional fee of $25 if there are extenuating circumstances.